-- For cancers diagnosed on or after 01/04/2012, the new forms (and database) must be used to collect the following data: case details, National Health Applications & Infrastructure Services (NHAIS) system download (cytology history), colposcopy, and histology.
-These forms are available on the NHS CSP website. - Slide review for cancers diagnosed during this period is not mandatory.
+- for cancers diagnosed on or after 01/04/2012, the new forms (and database) must be used to collect the following data: case details, National Health Applications & Infrastructure Services (NHAIS) system download (cytology history), colposcopy, and histology.
+These forms are available on the NHSCSP intranet. - slide review for cancers diagnosed during this period is not mandatory.